lukestanley/ChillTranslator/README.md

 ## Aims to:
 - **Convert** text to less toxic variations
 - **Preserve original intent**, focusing on constructive dialogue
 - **Self-hostable, serverless, or APIs**: running DIY could save costs, avoid needing to sign up to APIs, and avoid the risk of toxic content causing API access to be revoked.
-We use llama-cpp-python with Mixtral, with a HTTP server option, and a fast "serverless" backend using RunPod currently.
+We use llama-cpp-python with Mixtral, with a HTTP server option, a fast "serverless" backend using RunPod currently which had some reliability issues, so I'm using Mistral's own API right now until I can figure out a more reliable serverless method.

 ## Possible future directions 🌟

 **Speed:**
 - Generating rephrasings in parallel.
+- Combined some LLM tasks together, to reduce request overhead.
 - Show intermediate results to the user, while waiting for the final result.
 - Split text into sentences e.g: with “pysbd” for parallel processing of translations.